Ding Mocun: Arrest and execution

 Following the surrender of Japan and the collapse of the Reorganized National Government of China, Ding was arrested in September 1945 and charged with treason.
 During his trial, he pleaded that he had been serving with the Nanjing regime as a spy under the orders of Dai Li, the commander of Kuomintang secret service.
 He was convicted in February 1947 and executed in prison in Suzhou, Republic of China, on July 5, 1947.

+According to the memoir of Chen Lifu, who served as a close advisor to Chiang Kai-shek and a friend to Ding despite his role as a collaborationist, Chiang Kai-shek personally demanded Ding's execution on the grounds that he had violated his agreement with the government after he was caught sightseeing by a journalist while being temporarily released to visit a hospital.